 - The product has a higher hormone content.
 It also contains alcohol which makes the absorption of hormones faster.

 - It contains the most powerful rooting hormones: IBA and NAA which are more potent as compared to others.

 - The cuttings should often be sprayed and need to stay moist.

 - Avoid direct sunlight for it can over stimulate them.

 In choosing the best rooting hormone for your plants, it is important to know which kinds of plants are suitable for a certain type of rooting hormone.
 Some plants may not grow well with the rooting hormone method.
 If not properly used, it may slow down the production of the entire garden.
 Personally, I would prefer using a rooting hormone in gel form.
-The Quick Clone Cloning Gel is one of the best rooting hormone available in the market.
+The Quick Clone Cloning Gel is one of the best rooting hormones on the market.
 Because of the thick consistency of the gel rooting hormone, it stays on the stem, and you can be sure that it stays in place and seals the fresh cuts from your cutting.
-If you are planting more indoor plants, you may also find this article helpful to make you grow healthy plants.

 There are many other forms of rooting hormone you can choose from.
 Are you ready to have a greener garden?
 Or know someone who is into gardening?
 Share this with them!